-- 10.5 Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level. - 10.6 Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?
+10.6 - Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?

-There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects and it is effectively implemented.

 - 10.7 Please list the different assessment methods used.
-Please provide weblinks to the guidance for the assessment methods. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+Please provide weblinks to the guidance for the assessment methods.
+Italy used the following assessment methods that are governed by national law: Environmental impact assessment (VIA) Strategic Environmental Assessment (VAS) - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is a national capacity building strategy in relation to World Heritage conservation, protection and management but there are some deficiencies in its implementation
+There is a national capacity building strategy in relation to World Heritage conservation, protection, presentation and management that is effectively implemented

 - 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
-There is effective capacity at the institutional level to conduct research specifically for World Heritage issues. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?
+There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?

-Yes - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
+No - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources It is important to underline the establishment of an Office at national level in the Ministry of Culture, which is dedicated to the support of site managers and the implementation of the World Heritage Convention among others. - 11.
 International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

+Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes

+Bilateral and multilateral agreements

+Financial support

 Sharing expertise for capacity building

 Hosting and/or attending international training courses/seminars

-Distribution of material/information

-- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
-If you have twinned World Heritage properties, please list them along with their twins. - 12.
-Education, Information and Awareness Building
+11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?

+11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+If you have twinned World Heritage properties, please list them along with their twins.